nh4ttruong/kubekit/README.md

 # KubeKit - Fast Kubernetes CLI operations

-KubeKit is your all-in-one Kubernetes CLI management tool.
+Optimize and keep your time with Kubernetes CLI management tool on your environment.
 Install and manage `kubectl` effortlessly, enjoy intelligent auto-completion with **<TAB>**, and set up quick aliases for rapid context and namespace operations.

 ## Features